zhzihao/WikiGenBench/README.md

 ## Retrieval

 For efficient and accurate retrieval of relevant documents, our framework adopts the Dense Passage Retrieval (DPR) methodology.
-DPR excels in identifying and retrieving the most relevant documents from a large corpus by generating dense vector embeddings for documents and queries, facilitating high precision in document retrieval tasks.

 ### Generating Context Embeddings

-he initial step in the DPR process involves generating embeddings for the documents.
+The initial step in the DPR process involves generating embeddings for the documents.
 These embeddings represent documents in a high-dimensional vector space, enabling the calculation of relevance scores between documents and queries.

 To generate context embeddings, run the following command: